mobbr/mobbr-api-v1/README.md

 Mobbr is a wallet-based payment system for social collaboration and crowd-sourcing.
 It supports crowd-funding and crowd-payments with a single button.

+With this API you can:

+- do crowd funding and crowd paying on any URL of any collaboration platform
+- do peer-to-peer (normal) payments and do crowd-to-crowd payments
+- maintain multi-currency wallets for your users
+- create, maintain and check online identities
+- invite the best individuals for tasks
+- find the best tasks for users

 The API accepts the following payment destinations:
 - usernames, email addresses and supported OAUTH user profiles (such as Github, Stackoverflow)
 - JSON payment scripts that lists the payment properties and all recipients and their shares